Ray's a Laugh: Music

 Ray's signature tune was "You Are My Sunshine", which prefaced the opening title song, named after the show and written by Ray.
 "You Are My Sunshine" closed the show until 1951.
 Music for the first three series came from Stanley Black and the BBC Dance Orchestra.
 For series 4 and 5, music was by Paul Fenoulhet and the BBC Variety Orchestra.

-In the first two series, songs came from an act known to listeners as the Beaux and the Belles, who were actually The Keynotes under another name.
+In the first two series, songs came from an act known to listeners as the Beaux and the Belles, who had the same personnel as The Keynotes – Johnnie Johnston, Alan Dean, Pearl Carr, Irene King – with the addition of Don Elmsley.
 Bob and Alf Pearson provided another musical interlude, their signature tune being "We bring you melodies from out of the sky, my brother and I".
 In series 3, music came from John Hanson and The Kingsmen performing.

 Catchphrases

 A notable feature of the show was its catchphrases.
 The character of Ivy (played by Ted Ray) would show her devotion to Mrs Hoskins (Bob Pearson) by saying "you're a lovely woman, Mrs Hoskins!"
 The latter would remark in turn: "It was agony, Ivy!"
 This catchphrase was included in The Oxford Dictionary of Quotations.

 Mrs Hoskins would mention "young Dr Hardcastle", to which Ivy would reply, "He's loo-vely, Mrs Hoskins, he's loo... ooo... vely!"

 Bob Pearson also played a little girl called Jennifer who, when asked her name, would reply: "Jen-ni-fer!"

 In addition, there was the adenoidal "If you haven't been to Manchester, you haven't lived" from Tommy Trotter (Graham Stark).
 Another feature was the glamour girl who would do anything, but "Not until after six-o'clock!"